-On-campus property is defined as any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and any building or property that is within or reasonable contiguous to campus that is owned by the institution but controlled by another person, frequently used by students, and supports institutional purposes (such as book store or food vendor).
+On-campus property is defined as any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and any building or property that is within or reasonably contiguous to campus, that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as book store or food vendor).

 On-campus student housing is defined as any student housing facility that is owned or controlled by the institution, or is located on property that is owned or controlled by the institution, and is within the reasonable contiguous geographic area that makes up the campus.
-The Law School currently owns and/or controls four (4) residential housing buildings, located at:
+The UNH Franklin Pierce School of Law currently owns and/or controls four (4) residential housing buildings, located at: